 Xiaomi Mi Note 10 full review

-It’s been a while since we’ve seen Xiaomi announce a new model in the Mi Note line, but it’s been worth the wait, with the recently announced Mi Note 10 garnering column inches as the world’s first penta-lens 108Mp cameraphone, rocking Samsung’s ISOCELL Bright HMX sensor.
+It’s been a while since we’ve seen Xiaomi announce a new model in the Mi Note line, but it’s been worth the wait, with the Mi Note 10 garnering column inches as the world’s first penta-lens 108Mp cameraphone, rocking Samsung’s ISOCELL Bright HMX sensor.
 This is a big-screen, big-battery smartphone, the global version of the Mi CC9 Pro.

 Aside from the aforementioned 108Mp sensor, which is capable of billboard-size photos at 4.24m high, what else do you get for your money?
 Highlights include a massive 5,260mAh battery paired with super-fast 30W wired charging, as well as a 6.47in full-HD+ AMOLED screen with an enhanced optical fingerprint sensor built right into the display, and a Dot Drop notch that houses a 32Mp selfie camera.
 MIUI 11, the latest instalment to Xiaomi’s own take on the Android mobile operating system, is also installed out of the box.